The Ultimate 1-Hour Closet Cleanse

 Instead of tackling each pile item by item, you'll start by quickly pulling out the pieces you know you want to keep — trust your gut on this one — and setting them aside.
 Next, you'll look through the remaining items in each pile for pieces you can donate.
 Grab things that are in good condition, and that you don't mind parting with, to add to the donation bag.
 At this point your remaining piles will (hopefully) be much smaller.

 Create a floor-to-ceiling closet by attaching rods and shelves to a wall, then draping off the area with a set of curtains.
 Define your storage needs, then choose the best spot—here we moved the bed to the center of the room and built the closet on the wall behind it.

 Now it's time to pull out the pieces that are in poor condition.
 Add each of these items to your bag of stuff to throw out or recycle.
 Any remaining items get added to your third trash bag, which you'll keep out of sight for the rest of the month.
 If you find yourself thinking about any of those pieces, or wanting to wear or use them, feel free to add them back to your closet.
-Everything remaining in the bag come February can be donated.
+Everything remaining in the bag after four weeks can be donated.